Castro19exe/HistoricalMod/README.md

 # CK3 MODS

 Recently I started to make mods for Crusader Kings 3 just for fun.
-In this repository code is free for everyone.
+In this repository the code is free for everyone.